 Also, many states regulate the practice of nutrition and dietetics profession.
 It is important that you know the requirements and implications of your future practice.

 The professional practice of nutrition and dietetics applies the science of food and nutrition to the health and well-being of individuals and groups.
-Dietitians are health professionals who translate the science and art of nutrition and food into the practice of caring for the health and well-being of people.
+Dietitians are health professionals who translate the science and art of nutrition and food into caring for people's health and well-being.
 A Registered Dietitian Nutritionist (RDN) is a food and nutrition expert who has met minimum academic and professional requirements and who has passed the Registration Examination for Dietitians, which is administered by The Commission on Dietetic Registration (CDR).

 Please note that as of January 1, 2024, candidates seeking to take the certification examination for registered dietitians must have at least a master's degree, professional training, and other program elements to qualify.
 Read more here.

-The professional practice concentration (RDN) mission is to provide innovative education and training to effectively prepare competent, entry-level Registered Dietitian Nutritionists who collaboratively lead nutrition practice to enhance human health and quality of life in the communities they serve.
+The mission of the professional practice concentration (RDN) is to provide innovative education and training to effectively prepare competent, entry-level Registered Dietitian Nutritionists who collaboratively lead nutrition practice to enhance human health and quality of life in the communities they serve.

 Goal 1: Prepare practitioners who can deliver quality nutritional care that is based on academic standards for entry-level dietitians and current research.